 Johnson installed ceramic tile on a mildew free cement board.
 “I chose not to use a natural stone due to its porous and ‘slippery when wet’ nature, and am glad I selected a porcelain tile with a bit of texture to reduce slippage and places for mold to grow.
 Even with a squeegee immediately following each use, the door should be left open to allow for faster drying of the tile and let the fan run for a bit.
 The only thing I would do differently in a future installation would be to use smaller grout lines, as that is where the mildew collects.
 Cleaning the ceiling grout is not fun, so we take very good care of it.”

 John Blacker, of Universal Plumbing & Heating in Lynnfield, MA, also recommends the use of ceramic or glazed tiles over natural stones or marble in steam showers.
 Blacker explains, “Natural stones are porous and absorb more of the steam, which detracts from the overall experience.
 I would not recommend anyone other than a licensed professional to install a steam shower.
 There are a lot of factors involved in creating a safe and efficient system.
 In addition to the types of materials used, the sizing process is affected by the amount of surrounding glass, the ceiling pitch, the relationship to exterior walls.”

 How much does a steam shower cost?

 Unlike a standard shower which can use up to fifty gallons of water in twenty minutes, a steam shower will use as little as two gallons in the same time period.
-They do use more electricity, however.
-Steam shower installations start at about $2,500 for modular units to upwards of $20,000 for the deluxe multi-person steam experience installations.
-But then, if you have one of those, you’ll never have to leave to go on vacation again.
+It does consume more electricity, however.
+Steam shower installations start at about $1,500 (plus labor) for modular units to upwards of $20,000 for the deluxe multi-person steam experience installations.
+But then, if you have one of those, you’ll never have to leave home to go on vacation again.